berkeley-scf/r-bootcamp-fall-2021/README.md

 ## Logistics - when, where, and how

-Location: Valley Life Sciences Building (VLSB) Room 2050, Berkeley campus, or virtually on Zoom (see email for link).
+Location: [Valley Life Sciences Building (VLSB)](https://www.berkeley.edu/map) Room 2050 (Chan Shun Auditorium), Berkeley campus, or virtually on Zoom (see email for link).
+Please enter VLSB from the east entrance.
+This is the door facing California Hall (which is up the hill) and the opposite side of the building from downtown Berkeley/BART.

 Time:
   - Saturday, August 21, 8:15 am - 5 pm